 The pain in this area is not usually caused by the levator scapula but from three other muscles.

 The area between the shoulder blade and the spine is a very complicated area.
 This is where three separate muscles all lay on top of each other.
 If one of the muscles is irritated, then they all are:

 - Serratus Posterior: The bottommost muscle of the three, connecting the shoulder blade to the spine and ribs.

-- Romboid Major & Minor: These muscles lay on top of the serratus posterior, and connect the shoulder blade to spine.
+- Romboid Major & Minor: These muscles lay on top of the serratus posterior and connect the shoulder blade to the spine.